qinq29105/ALCZip/README.md

 ## Installation

 Detailed codes are stored in master branch.
 To use ALCZip, please refer to the readme in that folder.
-To use **ALCZip**, simply clone the repository to your local machine:
+Simply clone the repository to your local machine to access **ALCZip**:

 ```bash
 git clone https://github.com/qinq29105/ALCZip.git